peterhinch/micropython-async/v3/docs/GPS.md

 coroutine will pause forever.
 It can also pause for arbitrary periods if satellite reception is blocked, such as in a building.

-## 4.4 Public bound variables/properties
+## 4.4 Public bound variables and properties

 These are updated whenever a sentence of the relevant type has been correctly received from the GPS unit.
 For crucial navigation data the `time_since_fix`